samme90s/samme90s/cryptography.md

 ## Error and modification detection

 ### Parity

 This is the simplest error detection method.
 An extra bit is added to the end of a message.
 The bit is set to 1 if the number of 1's in the message is odd, and 0 if the number of 1's in the message is even.
 This way, if a single bit is flipped, the parity bit will be incorrect and the receiver will know that an error has occurred.
 However, if two bits are flipped, the parity bit will still be correct and the receiver will not know that an error has occurred.

+### Hashing

+Hashing is a technique to seal a file, encasing it so that any change becomes apparent.
+This can be seen as wax seal done in medieval days.
+One example of hash is called checksum and provides summation of all the bytes in a file.
+If the file is changed, the checksum will be different.
+This is a very simple method and can be easily broken.
+A more secure method is to use a cryptographic hash collection such as _SHS_ or _SHA_. _SHA_ as an example is a one-way function, meaning that it is easy to compute the hash of a file, but it is very difficult to find a file that has a given hash.
+This is because the hash function is designed to be irreversible.
+The hash function takes a file of any size and returns a fixed-length string.
+If the file is changed, the hash will be different.
+This is a very secure method and is used in many applications such as password storage.

+### Digital Signatures

+Digital signatures are used to verify the authenticity of a message.
+Once a signature has been attached to a message the signature can not be changed or removed by either part (sender or reciever) (_alterable_).
+The signature may also not be reused (_reusable_).